cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 ## The options Directive

 The [`options` directive](https://jenkins.io/doc/book/pipeline/syntax/#options) allows configuring Pipeline-specific options from within the Pipeline itself.
-We are going to add the `buildDiscarder` `option` to the `nodejs-app/Jenkinsfile.template` file in your forked **custom-marker-pipelines** repository.
-As a centrally managed CD service, that will provide easy managment of the *Discard old builds* strategy across all of the jobs that use the `nodejs-app/Jenkinsfile.template` so that storage of the Jenkins home directory is less of an issue on the CloudBees Team Masters in your cluster.
+We are going to add the `buildDiscarder` `option` to the `Jenkinsfile` file in your forked **helloworld-nodejs** repository.

-1. Use the GitHub file editor to update the `nodejs-app/Jenkinsfile.template` file in your forked **custom-marker-pipelines** repository - adding the following `options` directive below the `agent` section:
+1. Use the GitHub file editor to update the `Jenkinsfile` file in your forked **helloworld-nodejs** repository - adding the following `options` directive below the `agent` section:

 ```groovy
   options {